pejulian/openvpn-access-server-scripts/README.md

 A node module that holds a collection of scripts that will be used by EC2 instances spawned in the [openvpn-access-server-infra](https://github.com/pejulian/openvpn-access-server-infra) infrastructure deployment to complete the setup of OpenVPN Access Server and PiHole.

+> Scripts in this module are not standalone.
+They are built specifically to run based on infrastructure that has been set up in `openvpn-access-server-infra`.
+Usage of these scripts beyond that context may not have desired results.

 ## Usage

 Example to run the OpenVPN script: